 Ruby maintains our website, social media accounts, and e-mail newsletter.
 She creates and edits written and visual material to help people understand how, why, and what Waterkeeper is doing to create a swimmable, drinkable, fishable future.

-Ruby is an experienced graphic designer who submerged herself into the digital media realm while working for Patagonia Toronto.
-Inspired by Patagonia’s philosophies and business practices, Ruby became interested in using her media skills for environmental causes.
+Ruby is an experienced graphic designer who embraced digital media while working for Patagonia Toronto.
+Inspired by Patagonia’s philosophies and business practices, Ruby started directing her media skills towards environmental causes.
 She started working at Waterkeeper full-time in August, 2014.

 Ruby is always looking for different ways to tell stories through words, images, video, and audio so send her a message or, reach her through our social media channels: Twitter, Facebook, and Instagram.

 As Swim Guide Affiliates Coordinator, Gabrielle supports the public and nonprofit organizations that contribute water quality information to the Waterkeeper Swim Guide app and website.
 Gabrielle also monitors information for 5,000 beaches in Canada, the US, and Mexico to ensure that Swim Guide users have access to up-to-the-minute water quality.

 Gabrielle joined LOW in 2014.
 She is a Southern Ontario native and grew up on the banks of the Welland Canal.
 She earned her undergraduate degree from Trent University in First Nations Studies and her Masters in Canadian History from Lakehead University.
 As part of her research she studied the environmental history of Aboriginal fisheries in Northwestern Ontario.
 For the past three years, Gabrielle has volunteered at Israel’s Sea Turtle Rescue and Rehabilitation Centre.
 There she cared for sick and injured sea turtles, monitored sea turtle nests and hatchlings, and worked to promote the protection of the Mediterranean’s marine environment.